hauptmedia/cloudconfig/README.md

 ### fleet

 Runs the fleet service.
-It automatically configures itself for etcd-ssl if etcd-ssl is enabled.
+It automatically configures itself for etcd2-ssl if etcd2-ssl is enabled.

 This feature writes a `/etc/fleet-metadata.env` file which contains the fleet metadata as environment variables.